Why you may want to opt out or delete Australian My Health Record

 Many people were excited to hear that all their pathology test results and diagnosing imaging reports are going to be uploaded to MyHR.
 Some signed up for MyHR purely for the advantage of being able to see their results as soon as possible.
 They thought they would finally be able to access the information about their body paid for out of their pocket/taxes, be informed about their own health in a timely manner, avoid unnecessary anxious waiting, be able to prepare questions for their doctor and make the most of their next appointment.
 Unfortunately, this doesn't look like it's going to happen.

-Doctors already have and always had the ability to request for any results and reports to be forwarded to their patients as soon as they are available; no MyHR has ever been needed for that.
-The patients are kept in the dark only because many laboratories will not copy the results to patients even when requested to do so by the doctor, and because many doctors believe that patients should only obtain information about their own health under doctor's control and insist on the so-called “follow-up” appointments.
+Doctors already have and always had the ability to request for any results and reports to be forwarded to their patients as soon as they become available; no MyHR has ever been needed for that.
+The patients are kept in the dark only because many laboratories will not copy the results to patients even when requested to do so by the doctor, and because many doctors believe that patients should obtain information about their own health only under doctor's control and insist on the so-called “follow-up” appointments.
 In MyHR, the results can be held hidden from the patient even after the lab uploads them.
-If a particular doctor wants the patient to waste more time and money on a follow-up, they will keep doing that with or without MyHR in place.
+If a particular doctor wants the patient to waste more time and money on follow-ups, they will keep doing that with or without MyHR in place.

-The favourite excuse of the medical establisment is that patients are not qualified to understand the results, even though some results are as simple as a ‘yes’ or ‘no’, even though some patients, such as scientists, are often more knowledgeable in the area than the doctors, even though it should be the ultimate patient decision what and when they want to know about their own health.
+The favourite excuse of the medical establishment is that patients are not qualified to understand the results, even though some results are as simple as a ‘yes’ or ‘no’, even though some patients, such as scientists, are often more knowledgeable in the area than the doctors, even though it should ultimately be the patient's decision what and when they want to know about their own health.
 At the same time, some progressive doctors are happy to see their patient actively involved in their healthcare, happy to share all the information they have, and respect patient decisions.
-Those patiens are no more “qualified” than others, they are just lucky to have a good doctor.
+Those patients are no more “qualified” than others, they are just lucky to have a good doctor.
 So it is nothing to do with patient qualifications, and is all about power, paternalism and control that some doctors can't let go of.

 Speaking of qualifications, the vast majority of doctors are not qualified in online safety and data security, yet they are using computers, and collect, keep and share highly sensitive information about their patients.
 According to Avant Group report,...